 Sir Tony is MP for North Oxfordshire, which includes the towns of Bicester and Banbury, as well as areas including Bloxham, Deddington and Hook Norton.
 You can see a map of the constituency below.
-North Oxfordshire is now the largest Parliamentary constituency after the Isle of Wight.
+Banbury is one of the largest constituencies with a population of nearly 90,000.

 Sir Tony is voicing local peoples’ concerns on these and the other challenges facing the town to help make North Oxfordshire an even better place to live and work.
 These are just some of his thoughts from the personal manifesto on which he was elected your MP.